 The AF may further provide the inventory strategy information (e.g. inventory frequency, inventory period) to enable CN or A-RAN to perform periodic inventory to allow the newly coming AIoT devices to be discovered, without further explicit requests from the AF.

-For the application inventory or periodic inventory, depends on device capabilities, the authentication and authorization may be performed, and the CN allocated device ID which is similar as 5G-GUTI may be passed to the device.
+For the application inventory or periodic inventory, the authentication and authorization need to be performed, dependent on device capabilities the security negotiation may be performed and the CN allocated device ID which is similar as 5G-GUTI may be passed to the device.
 For those devices, the device contexts are stored in AIOTF, including the security contexts.

 When application inventory or periodic inventory procedure is triggered, the network may indicate whether all targeted devices need to respond the inventory, or only those devices which haven't been "inventoried" towards this A-RAN node should respond.